jtregenza/storytale-site-2021/posts/remax.md

 ![Remax Colours](/images/case-studies/remax/REMAX-Colours.png "Remax ALT Colours")

-The new logo is complimented with the balloon component being added to the brand, the peak of a baloon emerging from below and rising into promience.
+The new logo is complimented with the balloon component being added to the brand, the peak of a balloon emerging from below and rising into prominence.

 ![Remax Balloon Component](/images/case-studies/remax/REMAX-Balloon-Component.png "Remax Balloon Component")